Xiaomi Cooks Up Palm Size Intel Mini-PC, Starting at $149

 The Ningmei Rubik’s Cube Mini packs a TF card reader and 3.5mm audio jack up front and one HDMI port, two USB 3.0 ports and one USB-C port at the rear of the miniature housing.
 There's also dual-band wireless and Bluetooth 4.2 connectivity.

-The base model, which feature 6GB of memory and 128GB of storage, retails for $149.
-The top model, on the other hand, comes with 8GB of memory and a 256GB of storage and sells for $186.
+The base model, which features 6GB of memory and 128GB of storage, retails for $149.
+The top model, on the other hand, comes with 8GB of memory, 256GB of storage and sells for $186.
 The special Iron Man-inspired version comes with the same specifications as the top model, but costs $201.
 It's uncertain if the Ningmei Rubik’s Cube Mini will be available outside the Chinese market.